mnlipp/osgi-getting-started/ServiceComponent.md

 }
 ```

 Note that we don't need an activator any more.
-The annotations specify the same information as the API calls in the previous example and should be self-explanatory.
+The annotations specify the same information as the API calls in the previous example and should be self-explanatory[^olddoc].
 In order to make them known to the java compiler, you have to add `org.apache.felix.dependencymanager.annotation-x.y.z.jar` to the build path (as you did before with `org.apache.felix.dependencymanager`, see above).
 The annotations are used to create a file `META-INF/dependencymanager/io.github.mnl.osgiGettingStarted.simpleBundle.HelloWorld` in the bundle during build.
 Using the code above, the file looks like this:

+[^olddoc]: The "`required`" element included in the `@ServiceDependency` cannot be found in the "[manual](http://felix.apache.org/documentation/subprojects/apache-felix-dependency-manager/reference/dependency-service.html#servicedependency)" pages, which obviously aren't complete.
+When in doubt, have a look at the [javadoc](http://felix.apache.org/apidocs/dependencymanager.annotations/r7/index.html?org/apache/felix/dm/annotation/api/ServiceDependency.html).

 ```json
 {"impl":"io.github.mnl.osgiGettingStarted.simpleBundle.HelloWorld",